jeanadrien/gatling-mqtt-protocol/README.md

 * `com.github.jeanadrien.gatling.mqtt.client.PahoMqttClient`

 Other custom clients can be implemented.
 They need to extend this [`MqttClient`](src/main/scala/com/github/jeanadrien/gatling/mqtt/client/MqttClient.scala) abstract class, which in its turn extends _Actor_

-It also possible to select which implementation to use programatically in the test code:
+It also possible to select which implementation to use programmatically in the test code:

 ```scala
 MqttClient.clientInjection = { config =>